Giesecke+Devrient: Foundation

-Founded in 1852 by Hermann Giesecke and Alphonse Devrient, the firm initially specialized in high-quality printing, notably currency and securities printing.
-From the 1850s to the 1870s the firm printed some of the important biblical editions of Constantin von Tischendorf.
+Founded in 1852 by Hermann Giesecke (1831–1900) and Alphonse Devrient (1821–1878), the firm initially specialized in high-quality printing, notably currency and securities printing.
+Two years after its founding, G+D printed its first banknote—a 10-thaler note for the Weimarische Bank.
+By the time of the Proclamation of the German Empire, more than two-thirds of Germany's private and state banks had become clients of G+D.

+From the 1850s to the 1870s, the firm printed some important biblical editions of Constantin von Tischendorf.
 The partnership's reputation for quality work was confirmed at the 1867 international exhibition in Paris.
+In 1873, the company began printing banknotes for clients outside Europe, starting with an order from Banco de Piura in Peru, followed by commissions from different countries and empires such as Siam and the Ottoman Empire.